OstrichMan42/CMPM-163/README.md

 # Lab 9
 ![](images/L-System.PNG) ![](images/L-SystemTutorial.PNG)
 I made my L-System from the tutorial, he had a problem that the angle wasn't working so I tried making it negative and that worked.
-I wanted the line so slowly draw itself and not pop in at all, my logic for that is in lines 90-100.
+I made the line slowly draw itself and not pop in at all, it casued some bugs that I fixed, my logic for that is in lines 90-100.